VakhoKontridze/VComponents/README.md

 ## Demo

-Project contains demo app, that can be run to showcase all components.
+Package contains demo app, that can be run to showcase all components.

 <img width="700" src="https://user-images.githubusercontent.com/57289621/170541609-a6773104-f17d-4397-ac21-6593f858f90e.jpg">